-- 1. Applications and Review. - a.
-Commercial solar energy systems are subject to site plan and conditional land use review. - b.
-In addition to all other required application contents, equipment, and unit renderings or plans shall be submitted for review.
+- 1. Applications.
+In addition to all other required application contents, equipment and unit renderings or plans shall be submitted for review.
 Multiple participating commercial solar energy parcels operating as one commercial solar energy system may be requested under a single special land use permit application.
 However, each participating commercial solar energy parcel is subject to special land use and site plan application fees. - 2.
 Principal or Accessory Use.
 Commercial solar energy systems may be established as principal or accessory uses. - 3.
 Requirements. - a.
-Lot Coverage.
-Solar energy collectors and panels shall not count against the maximum lot coverage required by the Zoning Ordinance. - b.
+Building Coverage.
+Solar energy collectors and panels shall not count against the maximum building coverage required by the Zoning Ordinance. - b.
 Glare and Reflection.
 The exterior surfaces of solar energy collectors shall be substantially nonreflective of light.
 A system shall not be installed or located in a manner that directs considerable glare onto neighboring dwellings or adjacent streets.
-The applicant shall provide a glare analysis to demonstrate compliance with this standard. - Minimum Setbacks.
-Commercial solar energy systems and all equipment, aside from wires, c. shall be set back a minimum of 100 feet from property lines and public right-of-way.
+The applicant shall provide a glare analysis to demonstrate compliance with this standard. - c.
+Minimum Setbacks.
+Commercial solar energy systems and all equipment, aside from wires, shall be set back a minimum of 100 feet from property lines and public right-of-way.
 Commercial solar energy systems shall not be subject to property line setbacks between participating commercial solar energy parcels. - d.
 Maximum Height.
 The maximum height of a system at its highest point, or at full tilt, shall be 16 feet.
 Height is measured from the natural grade below the system to the highest point of the panels or any part of the support structure, whichever is greater. - e.
 Minimum Acreage.
 The minimum acreage for a commercial solar energy system on a single parcel is 40 acres.
 For commercial solar energy systems spanning multiple contiguous participating commercial solar energy parcels, the minimum combined acreage is 40 acres. - f.
 Screening.
 Views of collectors and equipment from residential properties or public right-of-way may be required to be screened.
-Screening methods may include the use of fences, screening walls, landscaping, or preservation of existing vegetation that will blend the facility into the natural setting and existing environment.
+Screening methods may include the use of fences, screening walls, landscaping, or preservation of existing vegetation that will blend the facility into the natural setting and existing environment. - g.
+Abandonment.
+Systems that cease to produce energy continuously for 12 months will be considered abandoned by the City unless the responsible party provides a plan to reinstate the operation before the end of the 12-month period.
+If a plan is provided, a 12-month extension